steveiliop56/tinyauth-docs/docs/screenshots.md

 # Screenshots

-We all love screenshots, so, here are some tinyauth ones:
+We all love screenshots, so here are some tinyauth ones:

 ![Login](/screenshots/login.png)